Going into his fifth season as head coach, Todd Rogers was hired as head coach of the Cal Poly beach volleyball program in February 2016.

 Rogers attended San Marcos High School from 1987-91 and UC Santa Barbara from 1993 through 1996.
 As part of the Gaucho men's volleyball program, Rogers was twice named a Second Team All-American by the AVCA in 1995 and 1996.

 Rogers’ head coach at San Marcos High, Jon Lee, originally turned him onto beach volleyball as a way to stay fit for the indoor volleyball season.

 Rogers – who earned the nickname, "The Professor" – has been inducted into the Santa Barbara Athletic Round Table Hall of Fame for his achievements in the sport of indoor and beach volleyball.
 He enjoys surfing in his down time.

 Rogers has been married to Melissa Masonheimer-Rogers for over 20 years and has two kids.
 Hannah Rogers, 19, is a sophomore at TCU.
-Nate Rogers, 17, is a junior at Santa Ynez Valley High School.
+Nate Rogers, 17, is a senior at Santa Ynez Valley High School.